Fluffy Gluten Free Hamburger Buns

 For the full list of ingredients and amounts, please go to the recipe card below.

-• Gluten Free Flour Blend – Authentic Foods Steve’s GF Bread Blend is the best gluten-free flour blend for gluten-free bread and buns.
-Guys, this gluten free flour is absolute magic.
-I get it on Amazon, but you can also order from the manufacturer’s website.
-If you can’t get it or are out of stock, use Cup4Cup.
-I haven’t tested Cup4Cup in this recipe, but it is suitable for yeast recipes!
-See the FAQ for more information on what gluten free flour blends work in yeast recipes and rising tips. *If you use Cup4Cup or another blend, you may need to add up to 1/4 cup of additional flour.
-Always go by the dough if you need more to be able to shape the dough.
+• ** Gluten-Free Flour Blend – I tested this recipe with Authentic Foods Steve’s GF Bread Blend.
+It has a higher moisture need than standard gluten-free flour blends.
+It is the best gluten-free flour blend for gluten-free bread and buns.
+Guys, this gluten free flour is absolute magic in a bag.
+(I get it on Amazon, but you can also order from the manufacturer’s website.)
+If you can not find it or are out of stock, use Cup4Cup or another blend that works in yeast recipes.
+I have not tested Cup4Cup in this exact recipe, but this blend is also suitable for yeast recipes!
+See the FAQ for more information on what gluten-free flour blends work in yeast recipes and rising tips.

-• Xanthan Gum – If your blend doesn’t contain xanthan gum or guar gum, you will need to add 1 teaspoon to your flour blend.
+• Xanthan Gum – If your blend doesn’t contain xanthan gum or guar gum, add 1 teaspoon to your flour blend.

 • Yeast – I use Fleischman’s Active Dry Yeast.
-Most yeast is gluten free, but Red Star Platinum is NOT gluten free!
-Be sure to check to be sure your yeast is gluten free and that it is not expired.
+Rapid yeast also works well.
+Most yeast is gluten-free, but Red Star Platinum is not gluten-free!
+Be sure to check that your yeast is gluten-free and not expired.

 • Butter – Use unsalted butter.
 If you are dairy-free, you can use avocado or another light oil.